wotakumoe/wotaku/docs/torrenting/start.md

 1. Go to the torrent page
 2. **Right click** on :mdi-magnet: Magnet
-3. Cick **Copy Link**
+3. Click **Copy Link**
-4. Go to qBittorent
+4. Go to qBittorrent
 5. Click on **Add Torrent Link**
 6. The magnet URL should be auto pasted in the filed.
 If not, paste it there manually.
 Click **Download**.
-7. After loading for a few seconds (depending on the seeds) it will show all the files and folders, where to download them, and other setings.
+7. After loading for a few seconds (depending on the seeds) it will show all the files and folders, where to download them, and other settings.
 After adjusting everything, click **OK**

 ::: details Image Preview